🚨 We are the Oldest & Biggest Arena Animation Academy in Haryana. GURGAON'S ONLY ARENA CENTER

 6)- Slow In & Slow Out

 Any object of the real world follows the slow in slow out principle.
 In animation, to create this slow-in & slow-out effect, many other objects have to be added to the picture.
+These concepts are also important in Graphic, Web & UI/UX design motion transitions.

 7)- Arc